Neutral / cushion / high arch

 - The New Balance Vazee Rush v2 is a running shoe meant for those with neutral pronation.
 It contains materials and components that work together in order to make the running experience more comfortable and secure.
 Visually, this model is also appealing, with eye-catching colorways and a contemporary design.

-- The upper unit of this running shoe makes use of a breathable mesh, which is capable of encouraging environmental air into the foot-chamber as a means to keep the wearer cool and dry.
+- The upper unit of this neutral running shoe makes use of a breathable mesh, which is capable of encouraging environmental air into the foot-chamber as a means to keep the wearer cool and dry.
 The no-sew application of the fabrics helpfully prevents skin irritation and other distractions.
 It’s a simple-looking upper unit, but it’s efficient and long-lasting.

 - The mid-sole unit of the New Balance Vazee Rush v2 utilizes a technology called the Rapid Rebound Cushioning.
 It’s made up of a full-length foam that’s very responsive and springy.
 It cushions the foot well and launches it forward with energy and sureness.
 Protecting this foam material is a lightweight, but durable rubber compound.
 It acts as a shield against the abrasive asphalt.